Department of Nursing & Public Health

 Public Health specialists seek to improve the health of the general public through education, behavior change and improvement of the environment.
 Students in the program develop the skills to plan, implement and evaluate programs in a variety of settings, which may include health departments, corporate wellness sites, hospitals/clinics, fitness facilities, nonprofit organizations, international relief organizations, nursing homes, colleges/universities, and private industry.

-The curriculum is tailored to meet national competencies and prepares students to sit for the National Certified Health Education Specialist (CHES) exam or the Registered Environmental Health Specialist (REHS) exam.
-Students will take classes on environmental health science, epidemiology (how diseases are spread), nutrition, cultural competency, and how to address risky lifestyle behaviors (i.e., tobacco/alcohol/substance abuse, lack of physical activity, poor nutrition and unintentional injuries, high levels of stress, and unsafe sexual behaviors).
+The curriculum is tailored to meet national competencies in public health education.
+Students will take classes in planning, implementing, and evaluating public health programs in addition to environmental health science, epidemiology (how diseases are spread), health equity, and how to address risky lifestyle behaviors (i.e., tobacco/alcohol/substance abuse, lack of physical activity, poor nutrition and unintentional injuries, high levels of stress, and unsafe sexual behaviors).

 All students are encouraged to meet with their faculty advisor to discuss their career goals and aspirations and possible certificate options to gain expertise in specific public health areas.